-Interactive Narrator: Kinda for "Spooka-Bazooka", the one arguing is Dr Buttock, and at time it feels one-sided
+Interactive Narrator: Kinda for "Spooka-Bazooka", the one arguing is Dr Buttocks, and at times it feels one-sided.

 Jerk Jock: Skeebo in the first episode leaves Cylindria, his girlfriend at the time, to be eaten by a Netherworld monster.
 When Spiral points this out, he says they broke up and continues running.

 As of "Heebo Skeebo" it only increased due to Pac being a hero.

 Knight of Cerebus: ThePacinator—a mercenary for hire who specializes in cryogenetic weaponry, and single-handedly iced over every single yellow Pac-Worlder known to exist, save for our title character—and possibly his parents.
 We would like to remind you he did this simply as a hired job.

 Large Ham: Betrayus, highlight from the second episode:

 Betrayus: WHAT?!
 I just paid my cable bill!